-There are three weekends left in Little Amerricka’s normal operating calendar in 2021, make sure a visit is part of your weekend plans by September 19th!
+Little Amerricka’s normal operating calendar in 2023, begins Memorial Day weekend.
 This park is a must do for families with kids 2-8 years of age for simple, old-fashioned, affordable fun.
 In fact, even littles under two can ride 15 of the attractions! #notsponsored We just really enjoy it here!

 Little Amerricka is an old-timey amusement park with a delightful side of grit.
 It’s the lesser known cousin of Green Bay’s Bay Beach and is only 1 hour west of the Milwaukee Zoo Interchange.
 (Marshall, WI)